 I was born and raised in Slovakia (former Czechoslovakia.)

-On one of mine brief first visit to Paris I met my Australian husband..as you do;-)He was living in Paris for about 8 years by then and was planning to return back to Australia.
+On one of mine brief first visits to Paris I met my Australian husband..as you do;-) He was planning to return back to Australia.

-Long story short I first touched clay in 2010 when my husband and I and our then 2 sons Hugo & Theo made our sea change move from Adelaide to the beautiful coastal town of Normanville, South Australia.
+Long story short I first touched clay in 2010 when my husband and I and our then only 2 sons Hugo & Theo made our sea change move from Adelaide to the beautiful coastal town of Normanville, South Australia.
 I started to occasionally join casual pottery sessions with the late local master potter Mark Pearse.

 And from there I started to make a cup after cup after cup.